syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/GettingStarted.md

 ### Adding Control in Code
 To add control manually, follow the steps:

-1.Add the below required assembly references to the project,
+1. Add the below required assembly references to the project,

     * 	Syncfusion.Core.WinForms

     *	Syncfusion.DataSource.WinForms

     * 	Syncfusion.GridCommon.WinForms

     *   Syncfusion.SfListView.WinForms

-2.Create the SfComboBox control instance and add it to the control collection of Form.
+2. Create the SfComboBox control instance and add it to the control collection of Form.

 {% capture codesnippet1 %}
 {% tabs %}